joe-morel/chatbot-translation/README.md

    ```
 3. Set up environment variables:

-   Create a `.env` file in the project root with the following parameters:
+   Create a `.env.example` file in the project root with the following parameters:

    ```shell
    NEXT_PUBLIC_GOOGLE_TRANSLATE_API_KEY=YOUR_API_KEY